Bacterial vaginosis (BV)

 Noticing abnormal discharge

-If you notice abnormal discharge pop along to one of our drop-in clinics so that one of our nurses or doctors can examine you and take some tests for the laboratory.
-Download our clinic timetable.
+If you notice a regular abnormal discharge you may want to make an appointment at one of our clinics so that one of our nurses or doctors can examine you and take some tests for the laboratory.

 Please note: We have a microscopist at some of our weekly clinics who can look under a microspore and often diagnose trichomoniasis there and then.
 This enables us to to provide you with treatment to take away with you.
 Clinics with a microscopist: